Want to try artichokes but don’t know where to start? Then, you are in the right place! Here we’ll show you the best way to clean and cook artichokes.

 Artichoke mayonnaise

-When buying artichokes at the farmers market or grocery store, it’s good to make sure they are fresh as old artichokes tend to have a choke with more hair and rigid leaves, which means you’ll have to discard more of it.
+When buying artichokes at the farmers market or grocery store, it’s good to make sure they are fresh, as old artichokes tend to have a choke with more hair and rigid leaves, so you’ll have to discard more.

 We are using purple artichokes here, but sometimes you can find green ones, also known as globe artichokes, depending on where you live.
 Both types are delicious.